Kong/atc-router/README.md

 in the router's schema.
 When enabled, the router uses the prefilter to narrow down candidate matchers before performing full evaluation, which can improve match performance.

+Calling this method requires building a prefilter for all current matchers: it may be expensive.
+It is expected that this method will be called only once for a router.
+The prefilter will be kept up to date with any added and removed matchers, until this method is called again with a different field name, or the disable_prefilter method is called.

+If an error occurred, `nil` and a string describing the error will be returned.

 [Back to TOC](#table-of-contents)